webmapper/cartiqo-documentation/README.md

 ### Source Data

-Cartiqo is a new data model build from a combination of several datasets.
-With easy recognizable layer names and types.
+Cartiqo is a new data model build from a combination of several datasets so it contains thematic data layers with recognizable names and types.
 The model is designed to quickly style the data in a comprehensive way over all zoom levels from all source data.
 No knowledge from the source data is needed to understand the Cartiqo data model.
 We choose the best combination of the data on each zoom level to provide a good and complete map of the Netherlands.
 Choices are a tradeoff between detailed data and fast simplified features to keep the tiles small and fast.

 The following sources are used: